r1shhh1/LokalKart/README.md

-## My Awesome App : Explore Cool Products!
+## Lokal Kart: Explore Cool Products!

 This is your guide to navigating My Awesome App, a fantastic tool for discovering and learning about exciting products.
 Dive in and see what awaits!